 Creating your own escape room at home doesn't need to be overwhelming, overly complicated, or expensive.
-With the help of our Harry Potter CodeBuster and Escape Room printables you can create your very own awesome and budget friendly escape room in your own home.
+With the help of our Harry Potter CodeBuster and Escape Room printables (See Reviews) you can create your very own awesome and budget friendly escape room in your own home.
 Challenges can be altered to make them easier of harder depending on what age group you are working with.
 Plus if there is any challenge or puzzle that you don't prefer below you can switch it out for any from my alternative challenges.

 This Escape Room plan is designed around our one of a kind printable game CodeBusters.
 The Harry Potter edition of CodeBusters include 24 decoder cards each featuring a different character from our beloved Magical world.